exonum/exonum-doc/src/glossary.md

 ## Blockchain Explorer

+**Aka** explorer, explorer service

-A [module][explorer] that provides REST API and Websockets for monitoring blocks and transactions in Exonum blockchain.
-The explorer allows obtaining the following information and executing the following actions via its endpoints:
+A service that provides REST API and Websockets for monitoring blocks and transactions in Exonum blockchain.
+The explorer service allows obtaining the following information and executing the following actions via its endpoints:

 - information on a specified range of blocks
 - information on a block at a specific height